Charcoal-SE/charcoal-se.github.io/training/watch.md

 automatically do the search for you.

 A bookmarklet is just a normal browser bookmark, where you add javascript code to the URL field.
 This will then execute the code when you click the bookmark.
-When you copy the javascript code in the links below it's important to convert it first to one line so that it can be pasted into the URL field.
+Copy the javascript code in the links below and paste it into the URL field, then you should be good to go.

 List of bookmarklets:
  - **Makyen** [Link](https://chat.stackexchange.com/rooms/11540/conversation/bookmarklets-for-searching-ms-for-blacklisted-expressions)